MrSquid25/SLAE/Assignment 7/README.md

 3) main.sh

-       Script which, given a shellcode, cipher and decipher it using the python scripts showed before
+       Script which, given a shellcode, cipher and decipher it using the python scripts shown before